 According to Title 6 of the New York Codes, Rules, and Regulations (NYCRR) 360.2(107) fill material is soil and similar material excavated for the purpose of construction or maintenance.
-This material will be generated from activities associated with the laydown yard construction sequence located in section 4.0 of the EM&CP.
-For laydown areas, since the material is originally from outside the NYC Boundary, the material would be considered general fill as long as there is no evidence of historical impacts such as reported spill events, or visual or other indication (odors, etc.) of chemical or physical contamination as identified in section 360.12(c)(1)(ii) of Title 6.
+This material will be generated from activities associated with the laydown yard and converter station construction sequence located in section 4.0 of the EM&CP.
+The material would be considered general fill as long as there is no evidence of historical impacts such as reported spill events, or visual or other indication (odors, etc.) of chemical or physical contamination as identified in section 360.12(c)(1)(ii) of Title 6.
 Soil/fill observations will be documented by the Environmental Inspector or designated construction personnel who will maintain a record to be submitted to the Certificate Holders on a regular basis determined by the Environmental Inspector.
 This record will be submitted to Department of Public Service (DPS) Staff upon request or as needed.